marianapatcosta/my-personal-website/README.md

 # My Portfolio

 My Portfolio compiles some personal projects developed to learn new technologies and improve programming skills.
-Includes a CV resume that can be downloaded in pdf.
+Includes a CV resume that can be downloaded as pdf file.
 It was developed using Gatsby and Styled Components.

 ## Available Scripts